PrestaShop/prestashop-specs/back-office/orders/orders/Order Page View.md

 When clicking on Add a product, it adds a row on the table list with a search bar on the product name column.
 The merchant can search for any available product.
 If the desired product has combinations, a drop list appears below the search bar.
 After selecting the product, the user can edit if needed :
 - the base price tax excluded or tax included.
 When modifying one field, it automatically modifies the second field according to the product tax.
-- the quantity
+- the quantity:
 The quantity input is an input type number that decreases the stock left when the user increases the quantity.
 If the quantity selected is higher than the stock, the available quantity label becomes red.
 The product is added in the product table and to the order after **pressing on the add button**: if the quantity is greater than 0; if the quantity is less than or equal to the quantity available.
 Otherwise, a warning error is shown (except if the stock parameter allows selling without stocks (in Product quantities tab).
 In this situation, the merchant can add as many product items as he wants).

+When a product is successfully added to the order, a notification of success is displayed: "Waiting for wording".

 When I add a product already present in the order from the back office, the addition is blocked by displaying the following error message (EM): "This product is already in your order, please edit the quantity instead."